Primitive wonderful varieties: Introduction

-In this paper we complete this program.
-We briefly review the results leading to the definition of primitive spherical systems, and discuss each case of the lists of \cite{B09}.
-Some of them are already well-known, for example those corresponding to reductive wonderful subgroups of $G$ (a reference with their spherical systems will be contained in a further work).
+Then we discuss in Sections~\ref{s:L} and \ref{sect:expl} all cases of \cite{B09}.
+Some of them are already well-known, for example those corresponding to reductive wonderful subgroups of $G$ (see \cite{BP11b}).
 We refer for brevity a few other known cases to existing publications, and we analyze in detail the remaining ones.

 A relevant byproduct of this proof of the Luna conjecture is an explicit description, albeit laborious, of a generic stabilizer of a wonderful variety using only its spherical system.